collonybot/docs/before-you-start.md

 description: "Learn how to set up and configure your Telegram group so the collony AI community moderator can join, manage, and engage your community."
 ---

-# 🏎️  Before You Start
+# 🏎️  Create a Telegram Group

 Before setting up the **collony AI Telegram moderator**, make sure you have the following ready: